 MBA, Marketing, Bajaj Institute of Management, Bombay University, India, 1979.

 PhD, Marketing, Northwestern University, 1984.

-Charles Henry Jones Third Century Professor of Management, Tuck School of Business at Dartmouth, June 2002–present
+Charles Henry Jones Third Century Professor of Management, June 2002–present

 Professor, Tuck School, Dartmouth College, Adjunct Faculty, Dartmouth-Hitchcock Medical Center, July 1998–May 2004